TotallyInformation/newblog/src/content/posts/2024-11/using-github-copilot.md

 - Validate data on server-side
 - Follow OWASP guidelines
 - Use Content Security Policy

-Assume the use of Astro (https://astro.build)

-Always add code comments.

-Use eslint.config.js or .eslint if present.

-For all JavaScript/node.js/TypeScript code:
-* Do not use trailing ;
-* Use single quotes for strings.

-For HTML/CSS code:
-* Make sure that resulting UI meets WCAG 2.2 AA accessibility standards.
 ```

 ## VSCode Extensions that use CoPilot